-If you’re discovering about Ceylon tea for the first time, let’s start with explaining to you what is Ceylon tea?
+If you’re discovering Ceylon tea for the first time, let’s start by explaining to you what is Ceylon tea?

 What is Ceylon Tea?